 Subterranean termites are a unique type of termite.
 They are extremely common and are the most widespread termite in the United States.
 Unlike dampwood and drywood termites, subterranean termites typically eat softer woods such as pine and cedar.
 Because they require a high amount of moisture, they travel between the colony using mud tubes to find food sources.

-Subterranean Termites also include the Formosan Termite, which is often referred to as the “Super Termite”.
-Formosan Termites can decompose wood at a rapid rate, due to the expansive size of their colonies.
-A Formosan Queen can lay as many as 1,000 eggs in a single day.
-Because of their rapid capacity to consume and destroy wood, a Formosan colony can easily create problems with a home’s structure in as little as 6 months.
-Formosan Termites have been known to infest completely healthy, living shrubs and trees as well, which can create even more headaches for homeowners as their landscaping is devoured by a colony.
+Subterranean termites also include the formosan termite, which is often referred to as the “super termite.”
+Because of the expansive size of their colonies, formosan termites can decompose wood at a rapid rate.
+With their rapid capacity to consume and destroy wood, a formosan colony can easily create problems with a home’s structure in as little as six months.
+Formosan termites have been known to infest completely healthy, living shrubs and trees, as well, which can create even more headaches for homeowners as their landscaping is devoured by a colony.